nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 The first one is grouping warning messages from the same category.
 We know some warnings can be verbose and clutter the console, making the user **not** pay attention to those.
 So we are going to identify those messages and group them, while trying to find a way for the user to be notified.

 The second one is to revive the old-trusty Firebox Editor mode.
 Basically, we want the console input to feel more like a playground, with more room to play with it.
-The editor will probably be put on the left on the screen, with the output on the right, and won't clear on execution so one can quickly iterate writing a snippet.
+The editor will probably be on the left side on the screen, with the output on the right, and won't clear on execution so one can quickly iterate writing a code snippet.

 There's also other ideas floating around, like how to ease the communication with other tools (and more specifically the debugger), but nothing clear yet.